Back to blog

 }

-Synchronous preventDefault
+Synchronous prevent_default

 In addition to being able to access the native event type, Dioxus 0.6 also makes all event handling synchronous.
 Previously, all event handling in Dioxus had to occur outside the normal browser event handling flow to support platforms like dioxus-desktop which need to communicate over an interprocess communication (IPC) layer with the host webview.
-With this release, we’ve finally figured out how to enable synchronous communication for dioxus-desktop and can finally make event handling synchronous!
+With this release, we’ve finally figured out how to enable blocking communication for dioxus-desktop and can finally make event handling synchronous!

 As such, we no longer need the special dioxus_prevent_default attribute and you can directly call event.prevent_default().